acgetchell/CDT-test/README.md

 Note that this helpfully installs up to date versions of [CMake] and [Ninja].

-For MacOS, you may need to install gcc6 or greater:
+For MacOS, you may need to install gcc with [homebrew]:

 ```bash
 brew install gcc